 Being an avid listener of the vinyl medium, I have turned my attention to the removal of dust and static from records & record players.

-The perpetual problem of noisy records with 'clicks' & 'pops' and occasional mistracking due to a build up of dust and static, found my record player being put to one side in favour of CD's, this has now been reversed due to the introduction of the 'knosti' record cleaning bath, my vinyl record cleaners and a platter mat protector.
+After being plagued by the perpetual problem of noisy records with 'clicks' & 'pops' and mistracking, due to a build up of dirt, dust and static - found my record player being put to one side in favour of CD's.

 © copyright MAF Products 2010 - 2018